Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 #> [1] "kilograms per square-meter"
 ```

 Note that the OCSKGM function requires soil organic carbon content in g/kg.
 If one has contents measured in % then first multiply the values by 10.
 Bulk density data should be provided in kg/m3, gravel content in %, and layer depth in cm.
-Running the OCSKGM function for the Edgeroi profile gives the following estimates of OCS for standard depth intervals (Fig.\@ref(fig:scheme-soc-prof1)):
+Running the OCSKGM function for the Edgeroi profile gives the following estimates of OCS for standard depth intervals (Fig. \@ref(fig:scheme-soc-prof1)):

 *  0–30 cm: 2.9 kg / m-square